jgehrcke/goeffel/README.md

 - Must be run with `root` privileges.

+- The value `-1` has a special meaning for some metrics ([NaN](https://en.wikipedia.org/wiki/NaN), which cannot be represented properly in HDF5).
+Example: A disk write latency of `-1 ms` means that no write happened in the corresponding time interval.

 - The highest meaningful sampling rate is limited by the kernel's timer and bookkeeping system.